Taylor Swift Shares 4th Of July Insta With Celebrity Squad

 This time Swift has saved them the trouble.
-She's just shared a snap from her Monday night soirée, with Cara Delevingne, actress Halston Sage, and singer Rachel Platten joining the squad for fireworks and the modeling of Americana onesies.
+She's just shared a snap from her Monday night soiree, with Cara Delevingne, actress Halston Sage, and singer Rachel Platten joining the squad for fireworks and the modelling of Americana onesies.
 It's what the forefathers would have wanted.

 This time Swift has saved them the trouble.
-She's just shared a snap from her Monday night soirée, with Cara Delevingne, actress Halston Sage, and singer Rachel Platten joining the squad for fireworks and the modeling of Americana onesies.
+She's just shared a snap from her Monday night soiree, with Cara Delevingne, actress Halston Sage, and singer Rachel Platten joining the squad for fireworks and the modelling of Americana onesies.
 It's what the forefathers would have wanted.

 You'll also spy Rose and her girlfriend Harley Gusman, Haim, Aduba, Lively, and Hadid in the lineup.
-It's like a Ralph Lauren campaign brought to life under the watchful eye of Swift, who's rocking a LOVER top.
+It's like a Ralph Lauren campaign brought to life under Swift's watchful eye.
 But where oh where is T-Hiddy?

 Advertisement